 Clinton signed the bill both with a pen and a personalized digital "smart card", which placed his signature directly on an electronic version of the bill.

-The bill has also been approved by the House of Representatives and the Senate.
+History The bill has also been approved by the House of Representatives and the Senate.
 This follows months of discussion and compromise over the detail of the bill.

 Under the new law, consumers are free to choose whether or not they want to receive documents electronically.
 It also stipulates that consumers and businesses must be provided with the proper software to ensure that the electronic documents can be received, opened and read to make the documents legally binding.